-Plantation trees are planted in rows, are kept to a maximum height of 2 metres, they are machine harvested and are then steam distilled immediately to maintain quality.
+Plantation trees are planted in rows and kept to a maximum height of 2 metres.
+They are machine harvested and are then steam distilled immediately to maintain the highest quality.

 History – Honey Myrtle Essential Oil

-At this point, there is no evidence of traditional usage, however it would be fair to assume some kind of use was made for anti-inflammatory purposes and troubled skin.
+At this point, there is no evidence of any traditional usage of the tree.
+However it would be fair to assume some kind of use was made of the leaves used as a perfume on the skin.

 Early European Usage

-Honey Myrtle, is too small to be used for timber.
-Eg woodwork or firewood, it was not exploited during the two World Wars for any essence needs, like Lemon Myrtle and Anise Myrtle.
+As the tree was small to be used for timber (woodwork or firewood), it was not exploited during the two World Wars like Lemon Myrtle and Anise Myrtle were.

 Present Day Usage

-At present Honey Myrtle oil is grown in the south west of Western Australia, the pioneers who discovered the oil have gone on to grow and distil the oil, it is from this farm, Essentially Australia secures its Honey Myrtle essential oil.
+At present Honey Myrtle oil is grown in the south west of Western Australia and the pioneers who discovered this oil have continued to grow and distil the oil.
+It is from this farm that Essentially Australia secures its source of beautiful Honey Myrtle essential oil.

 Typical Chemical Profile of Honey Myrtle Essential Oil